JasonHby/rag-annual-report/README.md

 ## Overview

-This project demonstrates a basic retrieval-augmented generation pipeline over a PDF annual report:

-1. Load and chunk the report into searchable text segments
-2. Generate embeddings and store them in a local Chroma vector database
-3. Retrieve the most relevant chunks for a user query
-4. Send grounded context to an LLM and return both the answer and cited sources
+This project demonstrates a basic retrieval-augmented generation pipeline over a PDF annual report.
+It loads report content, splits it into searchable chunks, stores embeddings in a local vector database, retrieves relevant evidence for a user query, and sends grounded context to an LLM to generate an answer with cited sources.

 ## Tech Stack